BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Pickup item: `pickup`

 To complete this objective you need to pickup the specified amount of items.
-The first argument must be the internal name of an item defined in `items.yml`.
+The first argument must be the internal name of an item defined in the `items` section.
 This can also be a comma-separated list of multiple items.
 You can optionally add the `amount:` argument to specify how many of these items the player needs to pickup.
 This amount is a total amount though, it does not count per each individual item.
 You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.